 Turn your newspaper into sustainable, lightweight, and colorful jewelry.
 Newspaper beads are super easy and quite meditative to make.
 This guide for making paper beads helped us out but don’t be deterred by the long supplies list.
 Tightly wrap the strips of newspaper around anything — a chopstick does the trick — and apply a little glue as you go.
 (You can also easily forgo the brush and just use your finger.)
 After letting them dry, fashion them into whatever you’d like!
 We just made two beads into a pair of earrings, but you could string together a bunch into a necklace or bracelet — they are surprisingly durable!

 Day twenty two: Jan.
 22, 2020

 Forgive us, readers.
 We.
 Are.
 Tired.
-Our new issue came out today (give it a read!), and we're knee deep in working on next week's big Winter Guide and next month's Taste food magazine.
+Our new issue came out today (give it a read!), and we're knee-deep in working on next week's big Winter Guide and next month's Taste food magazine.
 (There's still time to buy an ad in either publication from our friendly sales staff, wink wink.)
 Today's project isn't the most inventive, but it is quick and simple.
-Just cut out this week's crossword puzzle, hold the paper as tight as you can to decrease the amount of wrinkles while pressing it into an embroidery hoop, and then write a message if you so desire in some of the squares.
-Quick art for your walls or a cheesy last minute gift for your favorite crossword fan.
+Just cut out this week's crossword puzzle, hold the paper as tight as you can to decrease the number of wrinkles while pressing it into an embroidery hoop, and then write a message if you so desire in some of the squares.
+Quick art for your walls or a cheesy last-minute gift for your favorite crossword fan.